Great Smoky Mountains and Sevier County Welcome Visitors for Spring and Summer 2017

-Attractions, shops, restaurants and lodging properties in Sevier County are open and welcoming visitors back to the area.
+Attractions, shops, restaurants and lodging properties in Sevier County are open and welcoming visitors for the busy spring and summer seasons.

-Ober Gatlinburg’s Aerial Tramway is open.
-Ober Gatlinburg activities are open including the Ski Slopes, Snowboard Slopes, Ski Mountain Coaster, Snow Tubing, Wildlife Encounter, Scenic Chairlift, and pending weather condition's the Alpine Slide.
+Ober Gatlinburg’s Aerial Tramway, one of the largest aerial tramways in America, delivers visitors to Ober Gatlinburg for spring and summer activities.
+Featured at Ober are the Wildlife Encounter, Scenic Chairlift, and, pending weather conditions, the Alpine Slide.
 Indoor activities include the Ice Rink, Carousel, Seasons of Ober Restaurant, The Loft Lounge, Sidewalk Café, The Market, The Fudge Shoppe, Ober Snack Bar, Ski Mountain Sports, Slopeside Apparel and Gifts, O'Bear's Playhouse, The Galleria Logo Shop, Family Crests, Jensen Images and The Leather Shop.

-Townsend, in Blount County, is open for business, including the entrance to Cades Cove, a popular Smoky Mountain scenic drive in Great Smoky Mountains National Park.
+Townsend, in Blount County, is the “Peaceful side of the Smokies” and is the gateway town to the entrance to Cades Cove, a popular scenic drive in Great Smoky Mountains National Park.

 Great Smoky Mountains National Park